Rlilyyy/AmbiguisJS/README.md

 * fontSize——the body's default `font-size` will be set to the number you want

 There is a global variable `ele` provides the basic information of the current page

+## License
+This content is released under the [MIT](This content is released under the MIT License.)
+License.